anhquan99/markdown/Technical/DevOps/Azure/Exam guide/Azure Functions.md

 - Models for .NET class library:
 	- Isolated worker model: your function code runs in a separate .NET worker process.
 	- In-process model: your function code runs in the same process as the function's host process.
+- Types and features:
+	- Orchestrator functions: describe how actions are executed and the order in which actions are executed.
+	- Activity functions: the basic unit of work in a durable function orchestration.
+Activity functions are functions and task that are orchestrated in the process.
+In example, you create an orchestrator function to process an order.
+The task involve checking the inventory, charging the customer, and creating a shipment.
+Each task would be a separate activity function.
+These activity functions may be executed serially, in parallel, or some combination of both.
+	- Entity functions: define operations for reading and updating small pieces of state.
+We often refer to these stateful entities as durable entities.
+	- Client functions: are non-orchestrator functions used to trigger orchestrator.
+Ex HTTP - triggered function ...
 # Best practice
 ## General
 - Choose the correct hosting plan: